ezefernandez93/PRTG-APC-UPS/README.md

 ## Dependencies
 * Perl
-* APC PowerChute Personal Edition, in its default install directory
+* APC PowerChute Personal Edition, in its default install directory or $logpath changed to where you put it
 * Tail from GNU Coreutils in the system path